 To help you understand the tax filing process, there is a comprehensive library that consists of, among other things, tax tips and videos.
 Other tools include a TaxCaster calculator, a W-4 Withholding calculator, and a Tax Bracket Calculator.

 If you are subscribed to the Deluxe, Premier, or Self-Employed versions, you can upgrade your plan with TurboTax Live.
-If you add a version of TurboTax live, you gain access to a CPA or EA that will review your taxes, help you understand the process, and help you file your taxes correctly.
+If you add a version of TurboTax live, you gain access to a tax expert that will review your taxes, help you understand the process, and help you file your taxes correctly.

 Tax Audit Services